 A contract purchase order isn’t necessarily an official PO; it doesn’t contain any specific information relating to products being purchased.
 It’s more a blanket agreement between a buyer and vendor that clarifies delivery, tax, and payment terms for any future orders.
 Another type of PO—be that a planned, single-use, or blanket PO—will follow.

 How to manage and track purchase orders

 Now that you know how to create purchase orders, let’s look at how to manage and track them for your retail store.

 - You decide to purchase new inventory.

-- You draft a purchase order explaining the product you want to purchase, the quantity of them, the delivery date, and your budget.
+- You draft a purchase order explaining the products you want to purchase, the quantities of each product, the delivery date, and your budget.